QRLminingPool/QRL-xmr-stak/README.md

 ###### fireice-uk's and psychocrypt's
-# XMR-Stak - Monero/Aeon All-in-One Mining Software
+# QRLmining's Fork of XMR-Stak - Monero/Aeon All-in-One Mining Software

 **XMR-Stak is ready for the POW change of Monero-v7, Aeon-v7 and Sumukoin-v3**